sandeepverana/Postgresql/Postgres-practise.md

 + GiST
 + GIN

 Each index type uses a different algorithm that is best suited to different types of queries.
-By default,the CREATE INDEX command creates B-tree indexes, which fit the most common situations.
+By default, the CREATE INDEX command creates B-tree indexes, which fit the most common situations.

 **B-Trees**
-B Trees can handle equality and range queries on data.Using postgres whenever an index column is invovled in a comparison (<,>,<=,>=,=), creates a tree which is balanced and even.
+B Trees can handle equality and range queries on data.Using Postgres whenever an index column is involved in a comparison (<,>,<=,>=,=), creates a tree which is balanced and even.

-+ If the column is unique then by default b-tree will be assgined to column.
++ If the column is unique then by default b-tree will be assigned to the column.
 + They can operate against all datatypes, and can also be used to retrieve NULL values.
 + B-tree indexes can also be used to retrieve data in sorted order.